ryanwmichaud/typing/README.md

 * run `npm install` to install Node dependencies
 * `npm run dev` to start development server or `vite --port <port_number>` to run on a specific port
   * App will be served on localhost:3000 by default
-* Hint: you can remap to your specifc keyboard layout by editing the "keys" array in scr/freq.ts

 Feel free to reach out to ryanwmichaud@gmail.com with any questions!